HtetLinMaung/books/javascript/mastering-javascript/chapter1.md

 ## Knowledge Test

-- Write a brief history of JavaScript, including its initial name and creator.
+- Write a brief history of JavaScript, including its initial name and creator?

-- Name at least three features of JavaScript.
+- Name at least three features of JavaScript?

-- Explain the advantages of using JavaScript for web development.
+- Explain the advantages of using JavaScript for web development?

 - What are some common uses of JavaScript?

-- Write a JavaScript program to display "Hello, World!" on the console.
+- Write a JavaScript program to display "Hello, World!" on the console?